anatula/terraform-aws-ec2/readme.md

 5. Do `terraform init`
 6. Do `terraform apply`
+7. Check the ansible inventory file (it should list the just created ec2 instance) `ansible-inventory -i inventory.yml --graph --vars`
+8. Run the ansible playbook
+   `ansible-playbook -i inventory.yml install_docker_nginx.yml`
+9. To delete all the resources `terraform destroy`
-7. Copy the output of `ec2-public-ip` add port `8080` and you should see the nginx welcome page in your browser.
+10. Copy the output of `ec2-public-ip` or `ec2-public-dns` add port `8080` and you should see the nginx welcome page in your browser.
-8. To delete all the resources `terraform destroy`

 The "generic" steps terraform will perform:

-9. create custom VPC
+1. create custom VPC
-10. create custom Subnet
+2. create custom Subnet
-11. create Route Table and Internet Gateway
+3. create Route Table and Internet Gateway

 We have the VPC & subnet inside.
 Now, we're connecting VPC to Internet Gateway and we're configuring a new Route Table that we are creating in the VPC to route all the traffic to and from Internet using an Internet Gateway.